Eckohaus/Angular_Momentum_Reaction_Engine/Unit Functions.md

 # Unit Functions are statistical modelling tools for data.

 Data Tools' are available within both Googlesheet and XLS format.
-It will take some backengineering no doubt.
-To capture and understand the true mechanics.

 # Lambda Base Equation